 The stone archway is a unique architectural form in China.
-They were built from many different materials including: wood, stone, and glazed tile.
+They were built from many different materials including wood, stone, and glazed tile.
 Each arch is built without the use of fasteners.
-They were ingeniously built using a mortise and tendon system, and were held together for centuries simply by their massive weight.
-They were usually erected at the entrance to a town, or a street.
+They were ingeniously built using a mortise and tendon system and were held together for centuries simply by their massive weight.
+They were usually erected at the entrance to a town or a street.
 They were designed as the embodiment of moral standards.
-They were built to honor individuals who made great contributions to the dynasty, or were considered role models.
+They were built to honor individuals who made great contributions to the dynasty or were considered role models.
 The design and construction of each arch had to follow a rigid hierarchy.
-The number of pillars that supported the arch, the words, and designs carved into them were closely associated with the status of the person honored.
+The number of pillars that supported the arch, the words, and the designs carved into them were closely associated with the status of the person honored.

 Xuguo Stone Arch:

 The Xuguo Stone Arch stands out amongst all the arches built in Tangyue Village.
 Built during the Ming Dynasty, this arch honors Xuguo, who was a scholar and teacher of three heirs to the imperial throne.
 What makes this particular arch so different is that according to legend, Xuguo took advantage of the vague instructions given by the emperor concerning his arch, and constructed it with eight posts.
 Eight post archways were only allowed to be built by members of the royal family in feudal China.
 It is the only eight post memorial arch ever built by a person who was not a member of the imperial family in Chinese history.

 Tanyue Memorial Arches: